 COLLEGES & UNIVERSITIES

-In Higher Education, Solid Chemistry Beat the Liquid-Filled Drums
+In Higher Education, Solid Chemistry Beats the Liquid-Filled Drums

 Colleges and universities take a leadership role when it comes to “green” building construction, retrofitting existing structures, and overall improvement in sustainability.
 Because of this, many have been eager to make the switch from liquids to solids.
 Like other organizations, higher education institutions are motivated to save financial resources and energy.
 However, with an estimated 20 million students enrolled at nearly 6,000 Universities and Colleges in the United States, several additional factors set the higher education segment apart.